nejyeah/DeepPicker-python/README.md

  run the script `train.py`:

-    python autoPick.py --inputDir '/media/bioserver1/Data/paper_test/trpv1/test/' --pre_trained_model '../trained_model/model_demo_type2_ss_gammas' --particle_size 180 --mrc_number 20 --outputDir '../autopick-trpv1-by-demo-ss-gammas' --coordinate_sy    mbol '_cnnPick' --threshold 0.5
+    python autoPick.py --inputDir '/media/bioserver1/Data/paper_test/trpv1/test/' --pre_trained_model '../trained_model/model_demo_type2_molecule_A_B' --particle_size 180 --mrc_number 20 --outputDir '../autopick-trpv1-by-demo-molecule-A-B' --coordinate_symbol '_cnnPick' --threshold 0.5

-After finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-ss-gammas'**.
+After finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-molecule-A-B'**.
 The format of the coordinate file is Relion '.star'.

-Besides, a binary file called **'../autopick-trpv1-by-demo-ss-gammas/autopick_results.pickle'** is produced.
-It contains all the particles information no matter the threshold.
-It will be used to do an iteration training or to estimate the precision and recall compared to reference results like manually picking.
+Besides, a binary file called **'../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle'** is produced.
+It contains all the particles information.
+It will be used to do an iterative training or to estimate the precision and recall compared to the reference results like manually picking.

 ## 5. Comparing the picking results with reference
 Estimate the precision and recall based on the reference results (like manually picking by experts).
 The script `analysis_pick_results.py`